-Thankfully, Night Owl Security Cameras were quick and painless to configure and install.
+Thankfully, Night Owl security cameras were quick and painless to configure and install.
 But honestly, we’ve come to expect ultra-easy DIY installation.
-The company’s website had all the information we needed to install our cameras — 7 devices in total — and connect them to the Night Owl Connect app in less than an hour.
+The company’s website had all the information we needed to install our cameras — seven devices in total — and connect them to the Night Owl Connect app in less than an hour.

 Did You Know: It’s a race to the top for home security companies to see who can offer the fastest and easiest installation in the industry.
-So you can expect hassle-free DIY installation from most home security companies these days.
+Learn about more devices out there with hassle-free installation in our roundup of the best wireless cameras.

-Night Owl Wireless Security Cameras are extremely easy to install.
+Night Owl Wireless security cameras are extremely easy to install.
 Still, we followed their quick setup guide online.
 All we had to do was plug in the power adapter to hear that the camera was in pairing mode.
-Adding the camera to our NVR was simple; it’s built-in WiFi quickly found our new camera and added it to an empty channel.
+Adding the camera to our NVR was simple; it’s built-in Wi-Fi quickly found our new camera and added it to an empty channel since everything runs over Wi-Fi.
 If you don’t hear the camera say it’s in pairing mode when you plug it in, just press the reset button until it says “resetting.”

 The wired options were only slightly more complicated, but watching Night Owl’s setup video helped.2 Once the DVR was connected, we connected the BNC cables.
 Thankfully, each side is labeled with its appropriate home: “to camera” or “to DVR or NVR.”
 We recommend connecting the cameras and making sure there’s a signal before mounting them.
 It’s also worth mentioning that hiding wires on the wired cams were the most time-consuming part.

 If you’re intimidated by DIY projects, we think you’ll like Night Owl.
-While the cameras aren’t as easy to install as Lorex cameras, in our experience, it was easy enough!
+While the cameras aren’t as easy to install as Blink’s super-easy wire-free cameras, in our experience, it was easy enough!

-One of our favorite things about Night Owl’s popular 1080p Indoor/Outdoor camera was the night vision up to 100 ft.
-We were able to pick up fairly decent detail of our planted suspect at about 40 feet out, but beyond that, the resolution wasn’t so great.
+One of our favorite things about Night Owl’s popular 1080p Indoor/Outdoor camera was the night vision up to 100 feet.
+We were able to pick up fairly decent details of our planted suspect at about 40 feet out, but beyond that, the resolution wasn’t so great.
 We also liked the two-way talk and infrared PIR motion sensing features, but those are pretty much standard these days.

 On the other hand, we really thought the field of view could be improved.
 Night Owl advertises this camera with “wide-angle viewing,” but the viewing angle is only 100-degrees, which pales in comparison to many of the pan-tilt-zoom cameras we’ve tried like the Kuna Torch 360 camera or many of Reolink’s cameras.
 We recommend choosing a device that offers at least a 120- to a 160-degree field of view, that way you can monitor more of your home without needing to purchase additional cameras.